 Yet there were fonder memories.
 Jason had married the love of his youth in this kingdom.
 No one knew of it beyond husband and wife—not even his half-brothers.

 His last night in Loran had been with her, curled against each other on a fountain’s edge.
 The fountain water lapping on limestone sounded as real to him now as the waves breaking under The Adventure.
 If he closed his eyes, he could still smell the intoxicating rose perfume thickest around her neck, feel the canopy of her golden hair, taste the beeswax on her lips.
-Jason tugged on his bronze wedding ring.
+Jason tugged on his silverstone wedding ring.

 I take you as husband, and love you forever, his secret wife had whispered in his ear, coiling her legs around his waist as she yielded to his loins with a moan.
 I give my heart to you and no one else.
 I love you Jason, always.
 I love you.

 They’d lain there in a puddle of their sweat, Jason and his wife, loving each other urgently in the maze around Marion’s Fountain.
 The very next day, he sailed for war against Vhizadyn Neverknelt and his Muhregite Hordes in the dunes of the land held by many to be as sacred as the Silver Walls of Loran.